hector-ps/python-example/README.md

 # python-template
-Repo to test templates on Python projects
+Repository to test layouts on python projects